canyon-online/pybind11-example/README.md

 This project uses:
 - **pybind11** for C++/Python bindings
+- **scikit-build-core** for modern Python packaging
 - **CMake** for build configuration
 - **pytest** for testing
 - **Visual Studio Code** with CMake and Python extensions for development

+The project includes type stubs (`example.pyi`) for better IDE support and type checking.